Skip to main content

 How Long Does Probate Take and How Does This Affect Costs?

-Illinois probate typically takes 9 months to 14 months to complete.
+Illinois probate typically takes 9 months755 ILCS 5/6-4Verified Jul 14, 2026View source to 14 months755 ILCS 5/6-4Verified Jul 14, 2026View source to complete.
 Longer proceedings increase attorney fees, court costs, and administrative expenses.
-The 6 months creditor claim period cannot be shortened, establishing a minimum timeframe for most cases.
+The 6 months755 ILCS 5/18-3 (claim date not less than 6 months from first publication)Verified Jul 14, 2026View source creditor claim period cannot be shortened, establishing a minimum timeframe for most cases.

 Planning ahead with trusts, joint ownership, and beneficiary designations can help Illinois families avoid or minimize probate costs.
 Understanding these expenses allows families to make informed decisions about estate planning strategies that best serve their needs and financial situations.

-(By the way, Illinois has an estate tax but no inheritance tax.)
+(Read More: Illinois has an estate tax but no inheritance tax.
+The state has also seen some epic estate disputes.)

 Sources